 The Vedic Culture and Vedas are complete in themselves, but Hinduism which is non-Vedic belief system with all its ritual and conduct oriented practices has been contributed largely by the orthodox priests to suit their convenience!

-Vedas are in Vedic language which was a high class language.
+Vedas are in the Vedic language which was a high-class language.
 Rig Veda (excluding chapters II and X)

 were written before the Christian Era in Vedic language.
 Vedic language is not Sanskrit.
 It is the same language in which the Zoroastrian Scripture Zend Avesta is written – a form of Persian language.
 All the other scriptures of India are written in Sanskrit.